stevens68/twixtbot-ui/README.md

 ### Human move

 Place pegs by clicking on the board.
 You are in control of player1 and player2 at any time.
 Pegs are linked automatically.
-Change the settings *allow swap* and *allow crossing own links* (*File → Settings...*) to enable or disable the swap rule or crossing own links, resp.
+Change the settings *allow swap* and *allow crossing own links* (*File → Settings...*) to enable or disable the swap rule or cross-own-links, resp.
 Link removal is not supported.

 ### Bot move